 - Once heard by the Planning Commission, schedule the preliminary plat to be heard by the City Council.

 If approved, the project can move forward to the final plat phase.
 If denied, the developer can make changes and resubmit the preliminary plat following the same procedures outlined above.

 Once the preliminary plat has been approved by the City Council, the developer may submit a Final Plat.
 A complete final plat application will be heard by the City Council no more than 60 days from the date of application.
 The final plat may also be heard by the Planning Commission if staff deems additional review is beneficial.

 Prior to final plat approval, the developer must do the following.

 - Submit complete construction documents (including required development agreement).

 - Present a final plat that is consistent with the preliminary plat.

-Approved final plats will be filed with Carver County.
+Approved final plats must be filed with Carver County.
 Upon denial, developers may make changes and resubmit the final plat following the same procedures above.

 Minor Subdivision Process

-Property owners proposing a minor subdivision or lot split should contact community development staff to review their project prior to filing a formal application.
+Property owners proposing a minor subdivision or lot split creating four or fewer lots should contact community development staff to review their project prior to filing a formal application.

 Commercial Development Process